humdingerb/quicklaunch/ReadMe.md

 *	Apply "Always on top" setting only to the main window when there's no setup window open.
 The "ignore" file dialog has issues when it's modal too: you couldn't drag'n'drop files/folders into it...
+*	Change resizing of the main window to always fit the number of list items;
+	font sensitive.
 *	Show error dialog if the launch of an application has failed for some reason.
 *	Added Russian localization, thanks Akujiism!
 *	Added Spanish localization, thanks un_spacyar!